microsoft/code-with-engineering-playbook/docs/agile-development/team-agreements/working-agreements.md

 # Sections of a working agreement

-A working agreement is a document or a set of documents that describe how we work together as a team and what our expectations and principles are.
+A working agreement is a document, or a set of documents that describe how we work together as a team and what our expectations and principles are.

 The working agreement created by the team at the beginning of the project, and is stored in the repository so that it is